DOUGLAS SOCIAL CREDIT

 WELCOME

-Civilization is at a critical juncture where circumstances require that each of us take greater responsibility - not only for ourselves and our close communities, but also for the common good.
+Civilization is at a critical juncture, where circumstances require that each of us take greater responsibility, not only for ourselves and our home communities, but also for the common good of humanity as a whole.